If you’re planning on visiting Thailand then you need to be sure of visa requirements.

 - Proof of adequate finances for the duration of your stay – 10,000 baht per person or 20,000 baht per family.
 They rarely ask for this but have it prepared just in case.

-If you are wanting to stay in Thailand longer than 30 days (or your country isn’t exempt from requiring a visa) then you can apply for a visa.
-Below are the 2 tourist visas you can apply for.
-These need to be applied for in advance.
+If you are wanting to stay in Thailand longer than 30 days (or 45 days at the moment) then you can apply for a visa.

 Single Entry Tourist Visa (SETV) – Overview